hacs/integration/docs/developer/general.md

 -- | -- | --
-name | True| The display name that will be used in the HACS UI content_in_root | False | Boolean to indicate that the content is in the root of the repository. filename | False | Name of the file HACS should look for, only applies to single item categories (plugin, theme, python_scripts) render_readme | False | Tells HACS to render the README.md file instead of info.md domains | False | A list of domains, `["sensor", "switch"]` country | False | A2(ISO) variant of the country name <https://www.worldatlas.com/aatlas/ctycodes.htm>
+name | True| The display name that will be used in the HACS UI content_in_root | False | Boolean to indicate that the content is in the root of the repository. zip_release | False | Boolean to indicate that the content is in a zipped archive on the release, if you use this you also need to add `filename` filename | False | Name of the file HACS should look for, only applies to single item categories (plugin, theme, python_scripts, zip_release) render_readme | False | Tells HACS to render the README.md file instead of info.md domains | False | A list of domains, `["sensor", "switch"]` country | False | A2(ISO) variant of the country name <https://www.worldatlas.com/aatlas/ctycodes.htm>